ASHill11/Simple-Plex-Renaming-Script/README.md

 # Simple-Plex-Renaming-Script
-This is a simple script to procedurally rename all files to Plex compliant names
+This is a simple script to procedurally rename all files in a given directory to Plex compliant names

 For this script to work, a few assumptions are made